Our progress so far

 It’s time to solve climate change and help Canada transition to a prosperous, net-zero emissions economy that works for everyone.
 Philanthropy can help get the job done.

 Climate Champions is a new initiative, facilitated by Clean Economy Fund, with the purpose of recruiting and celebrating new climate philanthropy in Canada.
-Its goal is ambitious and clear: to triple the amount of climate philanthropy in Canada, from approximately $100M to more than $300M per year, by 2030.
+Its goal is ambitious and clear: to recruit $1 billion in new philanthropic pledges to climate solutions in Canada through 2035.

 How do funds get allocated?